tplinderoth/Copenhagen-Popgen-Course/genotype_snp_calling_exercises/README.md

 	less $DIR/output/calmas_region.arg

 Have a look at the GLs.
-The first two columns refer to the reference sequence (chromososome and position).
+The first two columns refer to the reference sequence (chromosome and position).
 Then you have 10 likelihoods for all possible genotypes in the order AA, AC, AG, AT, CC, CG, CT, GG, GT, TT.
 This set of 10 likelihoods is repeated sequentially starting from the left of the file for each individual in the row order of individuals in the BAM file.
 The values are log likelihood ratios scaled to the most likely genotype.